St Thomas Churchyard Consultation

 Lymington Juniors participating in the Schools Design Workshop

 There has been a church on this prominent site for more than 800 years.
-During this time the building has suffered frequent and extensive maintenance and has under gone continual reconstructions and additions.
+During this time the building has experienced frequent and extensive maintenance and has under gone several reconstructions and additions.
 The refurbishment of the church yard is just the next chapter of a long history of renewal.

 The Church has a very forward thinking approach in terms of it’s oureach and mission and tries to involve as many people as possible from Messy Church and home communion, to Monday Lunch club, toddlers group and Vistas Cafe.